 BUILDING INTUITION.
 Being at the forefront of new areas requires a combination of intuition and adaptation to new data.
 How much you can trust your intuition depends on how well it has developed.
-Catmull writes that Pixar’s main owner, Steve Jobs, had a reputation for getting into every detail within Apple.
-But when it came to Pixar, he handed over the filmmaking to the employees.
+Pixar’s main owner, Steve Jobs, had a reputation for getting into every detail within Apple.
+But in Pixar, he handed over the filmmaking to the employees.
 Jobs understood that intuition and instincts can only be built by letting his conscious and subconscious mind work very actively with something over a very long period of time.

 DON’T WAIT FOR ”HOLY COW!”.
-A recommendation for organizations is to not put problems in two baskets – “business as usual” and “holy cow!” – and then use different approaches for either one of them.
+Do not put problems in two baskets – “business as usual” and “holy cow!” – and then use different approaches for either one of them.
 Small problems can be future big problems building up.
 It is easier to deal with the problems at an early stage.

 ANALYSIS-PARALYSIS.
 The number of factors that can be controlled in a creative environment is limited.
 But some people feel good about control and therefore engage in over-planning.
-According to Catmull, these people usually take longer to make mistakes than those who tested through “trial-and-error”.
-In addition, the over-planner often becomes more overwhelmed when things go wrong.
+These people usually take longer to make mistakes than those who tested through “trial-and-error”.
+Also, the over-planner often becomes more overwhelmed when things go wrong.

 “You wouldn’t say to somebody who is first learning to play the guitar, ’you better think really hard about where you put your fingers on the guitar neck before you strum, because you only get to strum once, and that’s it.
 And if you get that wrong, we’re going to move on’ That’s no way to learn, is it?” – Andrew Stanton, Pixar